Ricky Gardiner

 Ricky Gardiner (31 August 1948 – 13 May 2022) was a Scottish guitarist and composer.

 Biography

 Gardiner joined his first band, the Vostoks, at school in 1962.
-Next there were the Kingbees and the System, with whom he formed Beggars Opera in 1969.
+Before joining both The Kingbees and The System, with whom he formed Beggars Opera in 1969.

 He played in his own outfit with this band, Beggars Opera, and also with friends David Bowie and Iggy Pop.
 For Bowie he played lead guitar on the 1977 album Low.
 For Pop he worked on his album Lust for Life the same year: the issue included "The Passenger", regarded as one of Pop's best songs, for which Gardiner composed the music.
 Bowie biographer David Buckley described it as being "possessed with one of the greatest riffs of all time".